Police: School Employee Distributed Social Security Numbers of 24 Officials

-YATESVILLE, Pa. — Police say a school employee in the Pittston Area School District and campaign manager for school board distributed the personal information of more than 20 school officials.
+YATESVILLE, Pa. -- Police say a school employee in the Pittston Area School District and campaign manager for school board members distributed the personal information of more than 20 school officials.

 Victims said it's all because of who they were supporting in the upcoming school board election.

-Police have cited 55-year-old Camile Poli of Hughestown.
-She is a teacher’s aide and a campaign manager for Chuck Jones, John Lombardo, and Maria O’Boyle in the upcoming school board race.
+Police have cited Camile Poli, 55, of Hughestown.
+She is a teacher's aide and a campaign manager for Chuck Jones, John Lombardo, and Maria O'Boyle in the upcoming school board race.

-Now, she is facing 25 summary offenses for distributing pamphlets at school meetings containing the social security information of 24 school officials.
+Now, she is facing 25 summary offenses for distributing pamphlets at school meetings containing the Social Security information of 24 school officials.
 Police say she made more than 1,000 copies.

 James O'Brien is a victim in this case.
 Victims Newswatch 16 spoke to said they were targeted because they weren't supporting Poli's candidates.